 Of course, there may be times when you don’t want a wide audience to see the interaction, if it’s not going to be understandable out of context, or of interest to them but just cluttering up their feed, and in these cases, you can just start the message with ‘@’.
 Remember that Twitter is a brutally public medium, and whether you @message someone or not, your tweets will be visible to anyone who views your profile.
 If you really want to send a message to just one person, but don’t want it publicly visible to anyone else, Twitter allows you to send them a DM or Direct Message IF that person follows you (if you want to practice sending a Direct Message, feel free to contact me!
 If I’ve accidentally omitted to follow you, let me know!).

-To see @messages directed at you, click on the tab marked Notifications with the bell icon, at the top of the screen (this used to be called @Connect, but Twitter changed it recently).
+To see @messages directed at you, click on the tab marked Notifications with the bell icon.

 They will also appear in your Twitter stream, but you may miss them there!
 Depending on your settings, you can also receive an email when someone @messages you.
 To set your account to email you when someone mentions you, click on Settings (the little cog icon at the top) and then ‘Email Notifications’ in the left hand menu.